mgharvey/differentiation_speciation/README.md

 Included in this data package are scripts and files to replicate analyses in:

 Harvey MG, Seeholzer GF, Smith BT, Rabosky DL, Cuervo AM, Brumfield RT.
-In press.
-Positive association between population genetic differentiation and speciation rates in New World birds. *Proceedings of the National Academy of Sciences*.
+2017.
+Positive association between population genetic differentiation and speciation rates in New World birds. *Proceedings of the National Academy of Sciences* doi:10.1073/pnas.1617397114.

 Included are: